freeseek/mocha/README.md

         --short-arm-chrs <list>     list of chromosomes with short arms [13,14,15,21,22,chr13,chr14,chr15,chr21,chr22] --use-short-arms            use variants in short arms [FALSE] --use-centromeres           use variants in centromeres [FALSE]
-        --use-no-rules-chrs         use chromosomes without centromere rules  [FALSE] --LRR-weight <float>        relative contribution from LRR for LRR+BAF  model [0.2] --LRR-hap2dip <float>       difference between LRR for haploid and diploid [0.45]
+        --use-males-xtr             use variants in XTR region for males [FALSE] --use-males-par2            use variants in PAR2 region for males [FALSE] --use-no-rules-chrs         use chromosomes without centromere rules  [FALSE] --LRR-weight <float>        relative contribution from LRR for LRR+BAF  model [0.2] --LRR-hap2dip <float>       difference between LRR for haploid and diploid [0.45]